 All of the DFS Memorials provider’s prices are for a simple or ‘direct’ cremation.
 A direct cremation is when the deceased is cremated with minimal services offered by the funeral home.
 It is often referred to as a ‘simple cremation’, ‘basic cremation’, ‘just cremation’, or even ‘economical cremation’.

 How to establish exactly what kind of cremation you require

-A cremation can also be conducted when no services are required, and a very simple, no-fuss disposition is desired.
-Today, many people are choosing to opt for a very “simple” cremation and then performing their own memorial or life celebration service at a later date.
+Cremation can also be conducted when no services are required, and a very simple, no-fuss disposition is desired.
+Today, many people are choosing to opt for a very “simple” cremation and then perform their own memorial or life celebration service at a later date.
 With, or without, the cremated remains present.
-This allows families to keep the cost relatively low and still have a ‘send off’ and pay their respects to their loved one.
+This allows families to keep the cost relatively low and still have a ‘send-off’ and pay their respects to their loved ones.

 The confusion about the cost of a cremation, however, can arise when funeral homes all use different terms to represent the cremation services they offer.